ara3d/domo/README.md

 * Logging
 * Playback

+An example of centralized state management is [Redux](https://redux.js.org/) a popular JavaScript state management library.

 # Domain Driven Design Principles

 Eric Evans wrote the following insightful guidance in a white-paper called [Domain-Driven Design Reference](https://www.domainlanguage.com/wp-content/uploads/2016/05/DDD_Reference_2015-03.pdf) which are just plain old good ideas, regardless of whether one chooses to follow all of the recommendations of DDD or not.